ATheShooter/FlutterMovieApp/README.md

 The application is split into three file

-1) main.draft
+1) lib/main.draft
   where  the MovieApp class are located whih is the main entry of the application

-2) views/movie_cell.dart
+2) lib/views/movie_cell.dart
   which simple view that used to display the Movies in listView

-3) Pages/movieDateilPage.dart'
+3) lib/Pages/movieDateilPage.dart'
   where is the detail of each movie are diplayed